teamniteo/niteoweb.fabfile/docs/projects.rst

     temp_root = root_password_that_hetzner_gives_you_for_a_new_server
     # temp_root password is changed and disabled later on in deployment

-    # Pin versions of niteoweb.fabfile and other dependencies
-    [versions]

     # Prepare Fabric
     [fabfile]
     recipe = collective.recipe.template